onigiri63/pyllm/README.md

  TODO:
 * add a dropdown to select the model to run
-* can we stop the prompt? (interrupt the subprocess)
 * can we do more to automate the container setup?
 * automate the process of creating images with new models